 Tyler then married Betsey Palmer’s daughter Mary, and they had 11 children.
 He took part in suppressing Shay’s rebellion, which took him to Vermont.
 There he became chief justice of the Vermont Supreme Court and a professor of jurisprudence at the University of Vermont.

 Royall Tyler became a literary celebrity as well.
 He wrote a comedy, The Contrast, performed in New York City before George Washington and members of the first Congress.
-He wrote a satirical newspaper column, published the Algerine Captive, legal tracts, plays, a musical, two long poems, essays and a travel narrative.
+He wrote a satirical newspaper column, published a novel, the Algerine Captive, authored legal tracts, plays, a musical, two long poems, essays and a travel narrative.

 Tyler later said he only regretted his youthful profligacy to the extent it hampered his ambition later in life.